rajk0007/katacoda-scenarios/kubernetes/pods/k8s-namespaces.md

 Pods inside of this namespace are needed to make Kubernetes work, such as controllers and add-ons natively integrated with Kubernetes which we will talk later on.

-> **Note:** Usually each cloud provider will run specific implementation pods in this namespace too - so don't worry if the `kube-system` namespace differs between clusters/cloud providers.
+> **Note:** Usually, each cloud provider will run specific implementation pods in this namespace too - so don't worry if the `kube-system` namespace differs between clusters/cloud providers.

 ### kube-public